CTSRD-CHERI/pg021-bluespec/README.md

 * SOF/EOF bits (this module assumes each DMA Buffer Descriptor will have both SOF and EOF set)

 This version also has the restriction that it can only transfer data in one direction at a time, either Memory-Mapped to Stream or Stream to Memory-Mapped.

+## CHERIfication
+This branch contains the CHERIfied version of this DMA engine.
+The buffer descriptor layout has changed, and the fields that previously contained addresses now must contain valid capabilities.
+The DMA register layout is also different.
+There is a new capability-wide register used to fetch the first Buffer Descriptor.
+In addition, new CHERI-related errors are reported in the status registers.